anwickes/myplaceiq/README.md

 ## Acknowledgments
 Developed by @anwickes for the Home Assistant community.

-See Sponsorships section below if you would like to support this integration by buying me a coffee.
+See Sponsorship section if you would like to support this integration by buying me a coffee.